Basic Sorting

 Insertion sort

-Insertion sort is one of the more basic algorithms in computer science.
-The algorithm ranks elements by iterating through a collection and positions elements based on their value.
+Insertion sort is one of the more basic sorting algorithms in computer science.
+The solution ranks elements by iterating through a collection and positions elements based on their value.
+The set is divided into sorted and unsorted halves and repeats until all elements are sorted.

 extension Array where Element: Comparable {